joelburton/secret-pico/server/yay.rst

 I hope you had some challenge, some fun, and learned some new things.

-In your Ziploc bag is a temporary tattoo with Blinka, the mascot for Python on Microcontrollers.
+In the envelope is a temporary tattoo with Blinka, the mascot for Python on Microcontrollers.
 Wear her with pride.
 (And if you do, take a picture and send me!
 I want to see!)

-There are two parts you haven't yet read about:
+There are three parts you haven't yet read:

-- `Experimenting <./experimenting.html>`_: What else is in that bag?
+- `Experimenting <./experimenting.html>`_: What else is in that envelope?
 Where can I learn more?

 - `Wiring <./wiring.html>`_: What are all the connections on the board you gave us?
 How can I fix this if a wire comes loose?

+- `Source Code <./source.html>`_

 Table of Contents
 -----------------